opipari/DeepRobWeb/projects/finalproject.md

 ## 3&nbsp;&nbsp;&nbsp;Paper Reproduction
 {: #paper-reproduction }

 The goal for this deliverable is to practice the skills needed to reproduce the results of existing research.
+For this deliverable, your team should choose a paper related to deep learning and robot perception that you find interesting and reproduce at least one quantitative or qualitative result published in the original paper. **You are not required to reproduce the paper your team presented on.**
  - [Reproduction Deadline](#reproduction-deadline)
  - [Useful Resources](#reproduction-resources)